 After breakfast, you will be taken to visit the Charles Darwin Research Station to learn about conservation and management efforts in the archipelago.
 We also get to meet Lonesome George, the last giant Pinta tortoise.

-From the Charles Darwin Research Station you will be taken across Santa Cruz Island by bus and ferry to Baltra Island for our flight back to the continent.
-Here you will be met and taken for your final night in Ecuador.
+From the Charles Darwin Research Station you will be taken across Santa Cruz Island by bus and ferry to Baltra Island for our flight back to the continent .. or continue your travels in the Galapagos.

 Add a further £325 / US$399 - premium